philmain28/philsol/README.md

 - Return x and y componants of electric field.
 - philsol can handle anisotropic refractive indices with diagonal tensor.
 - Currently hard coded with conductive boundary.
-- Now includes choice of eigensolver
+- Now includes choice of eigensolver (but you will need a working install of slepc4py)

 ### Geometry building
 - The quickest way of importing geometry is with a bitmap image (For a tutorial building a geometry with this method https://www.youtube.com/watch?v=QjRi0Mq3G2g)